ypark9/yopa.page/content/blog/2026-02-28-Strands-vs-LangGraph.md

 | Full CDK deploy | ~8-12 min |
 | Container tool refresh | ~60-90 sec after Gateway update |
 | Code reduction vs LangGraph | ~3× for tool definitions |

+These are workload-specific measurements, not current service-level objectives.
+Re-run them after changing the runtime image, region, model, or framework version.

 ## So, Which One Should You Pick?